 Bric-a-brac – Charity shops will always welcome good quality bric-a-brac.
 If you have a sufficient quantity, why not try a car boot sale or jumble sale, you could make a profit whilst recycling.
 Alternatively try visiting one of the many sites such as preloved.co.uk.

 Bubble wrap - Can't be recycled, but you can reuse it to wrap parcels or gifts.

 Bulky waste collections - The council provides a residential bulky collection service for items that are not suitable for re-use or recycling or that are too big to fit in the black household waste bin.
-Please see our bulky waste collections page for more details and what is accespted.
-The bulky waste collections are currently suspended until January 15, 2020.
+Please see our bulky waste collections page page for more details and what is accepted.

 Cans – both steel and aluminium cans can be recycled in the green bags/blue bins or alternatively taken to one of our recycling sites.